zoeyespinoza/Linear-Algebra-ML-SureTomorrow/README.md

 # Linear-Algebra-SureTomorrow
 ## Project Description

 The Sure Tomorrow insurance company is exploring the potential of leveraging machine learning to address several crucial tasks and enhance its operations.
-As an evaluator, your role is to assess the feasibility and effectiveness of implementing machine learning solutions for the following tasks:
+As an evaluator, assess the feasibility and effectiveness of implementing machine learning solutions for the following tasks:

 **Task 1:** Customer Segmentation for Targeted Marketing